Villas Match Your Filters

 Villas and Houses For Rent]

 Looking to rent a Provence villa and explore the French Riviera far from the crowds of tourists?
 Look no further than the Var.
 Extending from the wine town of Bandol (famous for its reds) to legendary St. Tropez, this stretch of seaside towns is a great place to enjoy history, beaches, and hiking.
 The idyllic islands of Porquerolles and Port-Cros are truly spectacular, offering trails and private bays.
 If you're craving a little glitz and glamour, then St. Tropez is a fun stop.
 Made famous by Brigitte Bardot's topless escapades, this town is certainly lovely, if excessively expensive.
-If you are searching for luxury villas on the French Riviera, view our Provence villa rentals in Var.

 Our Most Popular Villas In Var